ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 ## Web app
 Look at https://ozelot379.github.io/ConvertJavaTextureToBedrock

-It works directly in your browser
+Works directly in your browser - no upload

 ## CLI
-As an alternative you can also use the cli version
+As an alternative you can also use the cli version on your computer

 First be sure you have installed [NodeJS](https://nodejs.org) (At least the LTS version) and install [Yarn](https://yarnpkg.com/en/docs/install)